When you first create a new guide or click the "Edit" button at the top righthand corner of any guide, you'll be taken to the Guide Introduction.

 Choose a Guide Type ¶

-To get the process started, choose the guide type from the drop-down menu that best reflects what you're showing people how to do.
-Your options include repair, maintenance, installation, disassembly, teardown, and technique.
+To get the process started, choose the type of guide you’re creating from the drop-down menu.
+Your options include repair, maintenance, replacement, disassembly, teardown, and technique.

 Category Name ¶

 Use the Category Name field to classify what you’re working on.
 In other words, categorize it.
 If you are showing people how to make homemade lasagna, your category would likely be "Pasta".
 If you are showing people how to add a hand brake to a Razor scooter, your category would likely be "Razor Scooter".

 In a sentence or two, use the summary field to briefly describe your guide.
 What you type here will show up as a quick blurb in search results—so it's important to be succinct.

 Example Summary: Constructing your own suit of chain mail armor from ordinary household objects.

 Provide a basic outline of your guide in the introduction.
 Advice, anecdotes, and important safety protocols all belong here.
 The introduction may be as brief or as lengthy as you wish.

 Flags tell the user about the status of an article.
 A detailed discussion on the specifics of guide flags can be found on the About Flags Help Page.
 By default, the “In Progress” flag is added to any new guide.
 You may add or remove most flags by returning to the Introduction Page at any point.
 Some flags, such as “User Contributed,” can only be removed by an administrator.

 To ensure quality in all guides, any member can flag another member’s guide for any number of concerns.
 Some of these concerns include incorrect grammar, off-topic material, offensive text, or low-quality images.
 Flags are intended to point out opportunities for continuous improvement.

 Publish Guide ¶